KociOrges/pytag/README.md

    year = {2015},
    type = {Ref–rence Type}
 }
+*The details of the aticle are all fake.
+This example just describes how BibTex files should look like before processing
 ```
 Here, we have put the generated BibTex files for each keyword searched inside the folder BibTex_files/.